 - Then you must highlight that, in order to participate, viewers must log in to Twitch and grant permission to the extension from the menu that is displayed in its icon, on the right side of the screen (see screenshots).

-Note: even if the extension seems fine, the transmission might be tricky; there might be a delay between the streamer's voice when reading the questions and answers, and the moment in which the text is displayed on screen for the viewers to see.
-Keep this in mind so as not to say the correct option before players can actually answer the question.
+- Trivia time!
+When the trivia begins, remember to manage the way the questions and the trivia comment are displayed at your own pace.
+It is important that you take your time to read and answer each question, creating a brief moment of suspense.
+Note: even if the extension seems to be working fine, streaming can be tricky; there may be a delay between the streamer's voice reading the questions and answers and when the text is displayed on the screen for viewers to see.
+Keep this in mind so as not to reveal the correct answer before the players can answer the question.

-- Final results.
-At this stage, you should show the ranking and announce the winners.
-Note: Each viewer will be able to see their own score, but the ranking only appears on the streamer's window, so make sure you are ready to take a screenshot using your streaming software, show it to the viewers and announce the winners (you can scroll through the ranking).
+Note: each viewer will be able to see their own score, but the overall ranking only appears in the streamer window, so make sure you're ready to take a screenshot with your streaming software, show it to viewers, and announce the winners (you can scroll through the classification).